 wind turbine furling

-The process of forcing, either manually or automatically, the blades of a wind turbine out of the direction of the wind in order to stop the blades from turning.
+Furling is the process of forcing, either manually or automatically, the blades of a wind turbine out of the direction of the wind in order to stop the blades from turning.
 Furling works by decreasing the angle of attack, which reduces the induced drag from the lift of the rotor, as well as the cross-section.
 One major problem in designing wind turbines is getting the blades to stall or furl quickly enough should a gust of wind cause sudden acceleration.
 A fully furled turbine blade, when stopped, has the edge of the blade facing into the wind.
 Compare with stalling.

 A fixed-speed horizontal-axis wind turbine (HAWT) inherently increases its angle of attack at higher wind speed as the blades speed up.
 A natural strategy, then, is to allow the blade to stall when the wind speed increases.
 This technique was used on many early HAWTs, until it was realised that stalled blades generate a large amount of vibration (noise).
 Standard modern turbines all furl the blades in high winds.
 Since furling requires acting against the torque on the blade, it requires active pitch angle control which is only cost-effective on very large turbines.
 Many turbines use hydraulic systems.
 These systems are usually spring loaded, so that if hydraulic power fails, the blades automatically furl.
 Other turbines use an electric servomotor for every rotor blade.
 They have a small battery-reserve in case of an electric-grid breakdown.